-Advocating for and Defending Taxpayers
+Advocating for Taxpayers.

 The U.S. Tax Court released an opinion today in the case of Mescalero Apache Tribe v.
 Commissioner of Internal Revenue.
 This case is worth noting for all small and medium-sized businesses that pays workers in its operations.